RCIC-UCI-Public/website-rcic/docs/source/hpc3/hpc3.rst

   * Any implemented policy must be fluid and flexible.

 ..
-The `Research Cyberinfrastructure Vision Document <http://sites.uci.edu/rci/files/2016/03/A-Vision-for-RCI-at-UCI-Document-and-Appendices.pdf>`_ this linke is no longer valid, use cashed version.
+The `Research Cyberinfrastructure Vision Document <http://sites.uci.edu/rci/files/2016/03/A-Vision-for-RCI-at-UCI-Document-and-Appendices.pdf>`_ this link is no longer valid, use cached version.

 Please see the following documents for more in-depth information.
   `A Vision For Research CyberInfrastructure at UCI </_static/A-Vision-for-RCI-at-UCI-Document-and-Appendices.pdf>`_